 To find broken links on your site, use Ahrefs’ free broken link checker.

 Recommended reading: How to Find and Fix Broken Links (to Reclaim Valuable “Link Juice”)

 Most searches take place on mobile devices, so having a mobile-friendly website is more important than ever.

 Check whether your site needs work with Google’s Mobile-Friendly Test tool.

 5. Switch to HTTPs

-HTTPs is a ranking factor.
-Google said so.
+HTTPS is a confirmed lightweight ranking factor.